Cleanthony Early

-Cleanthony Early (born April 17, 1991) is an American professional basketball player for the Al Arabi SC of the Qatari Basketball League.
-He was an All-American college player at Wichita State University after a stint at Sullivan County Community College.
+Cleanthony Early (born April 17, 1991) is an American professional basketball player for Indian Railways of the Indian National Basketball League (INBL) and the FIBA West Asia Super League (WASL).
+He was an All-American college player at Wichita State University after a stint at Sullivan County Community College, and was drafted in the second round of the 2014 NBA draft by the New York Knicks.

 Early life

 Early was born in the Bronx.
 After Early's cousin was murdered, his mother decided to leave the city and relocate to suburban Middletown, New York when he was 14.
 Early attended Pine Bush High School in Pine Bush, New York before transferring to Mount Zion Christian Academy in Durham, North Carolina.
 Tragedy affected Early once again after his brother drowned in Schoharie Creek at age 32.
 This led to Early wanting to be closer to his family and attending Sullivan County Community College.